Packitoo/n8n-nodes-hipe/README.md

 - Using "Return All" may trigger many requests.
 Prefer `limit` for large datasets.
 - Consider backoff/retry in your workflows if your HIPE instance enforces rate limits.

+## Examples

+The `examples/` directory contains ready-to-import workflows for common use-cases.

+- `examples/manage_companies.json` — Create/update companies from a file.
+- `examples/manage_contacts.json` — Manage contacts.
+- `examples/manage_projects.json` — Manage projects.
+- `examples/export_flat_file.json` — Export flat file from HIPE.
+- `examples/import_flat_file.json` — Import flat file to HIPE.

+## Authentication

+To use this node, you need an API token from HIPE.

+- Follow the guide here: [Create Access Token](https://developers.packitoo.com/guides/create-access-token/)
+- Enter your token in the HIPE credentials section when configuring the node in n8n.

+You can click the "Test" button in the HIPE credentials to validate your token and base URL.
+The test performs a safe GET request to verify access.

 ## Compatibility